-LG Optimus Elite tipped to be making its way to Sprint, Virgin MobileAlex Wagner - Deputy Managing Editor, News Desk
+LG Optimus Elite tipped to be making its way to Sprint, Virgin MobileAlex Wagner - Editorial Director of News and Content

 Boy, it seems like we've stumbled into New Sprint Device Rumor Week.
 After rumblings of a device codenamed "HTC Jewel" surfaced on Tuesday and then we got wind of the ZTE Fury yesterday, another report has emerged claiming that a new LG handset is Now Network-bound.
 According to Pocketnow, the LG Optimus Net will eventually be released on Sprint as the LG Optimus Elite.
 Like several other Sprint devices before it, the Optimus Elite is also said to be going to Virgin Mobile after its Sprint debut.
 The devices have already passed through the FCC with the model numbers LS696 (Sprint) and VM696 (Virgin Mobile).

 As far as specs go, we're told to expect a 3.2-inch 480x320 display, 5-megapixel camera, 4GB storage, 512MB RAM and NFC.
 There's also said to be an 800MHz processor under the hood.
 Pocketnow claims that the Optimus Elite should be arriving by the end of May, but there's no word yet on how much it'll cost when it does hit retail.